Dr. Heather Currie, MBE

 MB BS, FRCOG, MRCGP, DRCOG, MRCGP

-Dr Heather Currie MBE is an associate specialist gynaecologist.
-Her work relates specifically to menopause and she is the founder of Menopause Matters, a web resource providing to the public up-to-date, accurate information about the health at the menopause, menopause at work menopausal symptoms and treatment options.
+Dr Heather Currie MBE is a gynaecologist.
+Her work includes specialising in menopause and she is the founder of Menopause Matters, a web resource and magazine providing up-to-date, accurate information about health at the menopause, menopause at work, menopausal symptoms and treatment options.

 Dr Currie is the Managing Director of Menopause Matters, and a Trustee and past Chair of the British Menopause Society.